Axia-Tech/AXIA-wiki/docs/learn/learn-parathreads.md

    local parathread inflation or via a stockpile of funds like a treasury.

 Collators may be paid in local parathread currency.
-However, the Relay Chain transacts with the AXIASolar universal currency (SOLAR) only.
+However, the Relay Chain transacts with the AXIACoin universal currency (SOLAR) only.
 Collators must then submit block candidates with an associated bid in SOLAR.

 ## Parachain Slot Swaps